bleso-a/nd00333-capstone/starter_file/README.md

 _TODO_: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

-After loading the dataset, it needs to be processed, and the approach is using a fucntion `cleandata` to perform the preprocessing task.
-To preprocess the categorical features, one-hot encoding was done.
+After loading the dataset, it needs to be processed, and the approach is using a function `cleandata` to perform the preprocessing task.
+To preprocess the categorical features, encoding was done.
 Then next step splits the data into train and test sets, for the modelling task.
+These steps were performed in the entry script `train.py` which is the entry script for the SKLearn estimator fed into the HyperDrive config.
+The role of the HyperDrive is then to vary the **parameters C and max_iter** so that the best performing model is found.

-To train the model, the logistic regression algorithm was used, which is an algorith, for a classification problem.
+To train the model, the logistic regression algorithm was used, which is an algorithm, for a classification problem.
+In order to achieve this, a parameter space and sampling method, an early termination policy, a primary metric name and goal must be provided as part of the hyperdrive config
 **The Logisitc regression hyperparameters, `C & max_iter` were utilized.**

 **RandomParameterSampling**